 The strategic plan for the Trust is growth, expanding the number of places available to ensure the provisions are available to educate children in and out of Dudley.
-We hope to grow our Trust to include secondary schools and special school provision.
+We hope to grow our Trust to include more good primary schools and we are also open to including secondary schools and special school provision.